 Terry Bradley - Student Associate

 Terry is a senior at Montana State University majoring in Elementary Education, with an emphasis in science.
 From Huntley, MT, Terry feels he was born a Bozemanite and loves everything Bozeman has to offer.
 Terry spends his time working with children during summer schools programs and tutoring programs.
-Working in the Diversity Awareness Office has opened up many opportunities for Terry to experience the vast types of people here on campus and in Bozeman.
+Working in the DISC has opened up many opportunities for Terry to experience the vast types of people here on campus and in Bozeman.
 Terry encourages the coming together of peoples of many backgrounds.
 He feels diversity of many forms is to be celebrated.

 Jerico Cummings - Sustained Dialogue Student Coordinator

 Jerico is a third-year student at Montana State majoring in Sociology with a minor in Native American Studies.
 He was born and raised in the Black Hills of South Dakota.
 Jerico strives to listen deeply and to be changed by what he hears through awareness and education of social justice and environmental issues.
 Together we can make a positive change.

 Ariel Donohue - DirectorAriel is the Director of the Diversity and Inclusion Student Commons Montana State University, managing the office’s various programs, events, and initiatives.
 Originally from New York State, Ariel earned her Bachelor’s degree from The College of New Jersey and earned a Master’s in Adult and Higher Education from Montana State University.
 She has worked at MSU since 2009, previously having worked in the Office for Community Involvement and the Office of Activities and Engagement.
 Ariel is passionate about creating inclusive communities, supporting students, and promoting and embracing diversity in all forms.

 Drew Keegan - Graduate Assistant LGBTQ Student Support